KKShakya/Placements/wellnesys/readme.md

 1 .
 Created all the folders (config for database, middlewares,controllers,routes .env ,etc) and installed libraies like mongoose, express, jsonwebtoken, bcrypt, dotenv and nodemon for server running

-2 .created server and .env varables for server running on port 8080;
+2 . created server and .env varables for server running on port 8080;

 3 . created routes and then controllers to control those routes.